isomerpages/csa-csro-licensing/_resources/FAQs.md

 <summary><h5>10.
 What are the fees payable for a licence?</h5></summary>

 A licence is valid for a period of 2 years and the licence fees for individuals and business entities are $500 and $1000 respectively.
-<br>Note: Due to the COVID-19 pandemic which has negatively impacted many businesses, a 50% wavier of the first cycle of licence fees will be granted for all applications lodged within the first 12 months from the commencement of licensing.
+<br><br>Note: Due to the COVID-19 pandemic which has negatively impacted many businesses, a 50% wavier of the first cycle of licence fees will be granted for all applications lodged within the first 12 months from the commencement of licensing.
 </details>
 <details>
 <summary><h5>11.
 By when and how will I receive the notification on the outcome of a licence application?</h5></summary>

 Each licence application takes up to 6 weeks to process.
 Applicant will receive an email notification on the outcome.
-If the application is approved, applicant will be required to make ePayment of licence fee via the Go Business Licence portal.
+If the application is approved, applicant will be required to make ePayment of licence fee via <a href="https://licence1.business.gov.sg/feportal/web/frontier/home">GoBusiness Licensing</a>.
 </details>
 <details>
 <summary><h5>12.
 When should licence renewal application be submitted?</h5></summary>